 What comes to mind as far as the risk of type 2 diabetes?
-Usually first up is the mental picture of someone eating donuts and slurping down soft drinks.
+Usually, first up is the mental picture of someone eating donuts and sipping on a Big Gulp.
 While diet definitely contributes to diabetes risk, not everyone who eats donuts and slurps soft drinks will get diabetes.
-Alternatively, not everyone with type 2 diabetes got it through poor dietary choices.

 Let’s start with a gene that has nothing to do with what you eat, but rather the diabetic risk is due to when you eat.

 The MTNR1B gene codes for the melatonin receptor.
 A genetic variant in MTNR1B (rs10830963 – G allele) has been tied to an increased risk of diabetes, but subsequent studies show that the increased risk is mainly for those who eat later at night – when melatonin levels are higher.[ref][ref][ref][ref][ref][ref]

 Melatonin is a signaling molecule that rises in the evening(called dim light melatonin onset) and peaks at night.
 Insulin sensitivity is lowest at night, and the melatonin receptors in the pancreatic islets modulate insulin secretion from the beta-cells.[ref]

 Check your genetic data for rs10830963 (23 and Me 4, v5; AncestryDNA):

 - G/G: increased fasting glucose levels, increased risk of type 2 diabetes (2-fold) when eating late at night

 - C/G: increased fasting glucose levels, slightly increased risk of type 2 diabetes